Water Heater Disposal and Recycling

 You’ve replaced your water heater, and now the question becomes what do you do with the old one.
 Though most places today have regulations covering the proper hauling and disposal of old water heaters, these are pretty straightforward and only require a bit of effort from you.
 There are several ways to get rid of your old water heater.

 You could ask the plumbing company that installs your new heater to dispose of the old one for you.
 If the old heater is still in good condition, you can donate it to charity.
 You can also locate a landfill that will accept water heaters near you and dispose of it there.
 These three ways may be an additional expense to you.
-Or you can sell your old heater to a recycling center or a scrap yard and make a bit of cash.
+Or you can sell your old heater to a recycling center or a scrap yard.

 Where Can I Take My Old Water Heater?